What Full Sabbaticals are available?

 Stage Two: Applicants submit a full application by 5pm on Wednesday 30th March 2022.

 This stage of application involves developing the initial Expression of Interest into a more detailed Sabbatical project proposal.
-TILT will assign an experienced mentor to shortlisted candidates to guide and support them through-out stage two.
+An experienced mentor will be assigned to shortlisted candidates to guide and support them through-out stage two.

 A Sabbatical Review Panel drawn from the NTU community will consider full proposals and shortlist candidates for an award, and applicants will be informed of the outcome of their application in May 2022.